 Credits 5 ECTS Entry Requirements None.
 This course is for semester 2 only!
-Method Lectures (6 x 90 minutes per week) and workshops 6 x 90 minutes per week Assessment Portfolio Grade 50% Exam Grade 50% Course Outline The Americas (5 credits) The United States of America (4 weeks) and Canada (2 weeks).
+Method Lectures (6 x 90 minutes per week) and workshops 6 x 90 minutes per week Assessment Portfolio Grade 50% Exam Grade 50% Course Outline The United States of America (4 weeks) and Canada (2 weeks).
 The first part of the course will focus on the geopolitics and history of the USA as this has had such an impact on the political and cultural heritage of American society today.
 This will be followed by social and cultural issues in the USA and Canada.
+Learning Outcomes Upon successful completion of this course, students will be able to: Apply historical perspectives to critically examine society, including groups and organizations, and social institutions;